This guide outlines the key facts you need to know about furlough leave

 Q: What happens if a large number of my employees are contacted by the test and trace service?

 If one employee is contacted it’s likely that more employees will also be contacted.
+Employers have a legal requirement to ensure their employees self-isolate if they have tested positive for coronavirus or have been in close recent contact with someone who has tested positive and received a notification to self-isolate from NHS Test and Trace (see the latest government guidance).
 The NHS test and trace service does not change the existing guidance about working from home so this should be followed as a first measure for all employees where possible.
 Employers’ duties to protect the health and safety of staff and others (including agency workers, contractors, volunteers, customers, suppliers and other visitors) remains paramount.

 Plans, policies and assessments